 Fast forward, and I discovered the Central Coast and Paso Robles just a few hours north of my LA home base … and I fell in the love with those rolling hills dotted with oaks and vines…. and their big juicy fermented crops.
 And so, I became involved with creating a local wine festival in Paso Robles which grew and grew into international renown.
 Inspired by the people I met, especially the passionate, artisan winemakers, and wanting to expand my palate and wine horizons, I began the rigors of a wine education and today hold the advanced Diploma in Wine and Spirits from WSET as well as the French Wine Scholar certification from the French Wine Society and am teaching WSET courses in Paso Robles while continuing my wine education.
 The more you know about wine, the more there is yet to learn …. and this is where we meet.

-BottlePoet is a certified French Wine Scholar (FWS) and holds a Diploma in Wine and Spirits from the Wine and Spirits Education Trust.
+BottlePoet is a French Wine Scholar (FWS), holds a Diploma in Wine and Spirits from the Wine and Spirits Education Trust, is a certified wine educator and teaches WSET L1, L2, & 3 in Paso Robles..